mvolkmann/wasm-web-workers/README.md

 This does not work in Safari.

-The primary reasons that performing the transformations in workers is faster than not using workers (see code in `no-wasm` directory) are:
+The primary reasons that performing the transformations in workers is faster than not using workers (see code in `without-wasm` directory) are:

 1. The use of a SharedArrayBuffer and a Float64Array view over it does not require hash lookups for every x/y value access.